-Parrots should consume different fruits.
-Since oranges are among the most popular varieties, you may wonder if oranges are healthy for parrots.
-As a tropical fruit, surely parrots eat oranges in the wild.
-Well, this fruit contains no toxins or substances that might be harmful to parrots.
+Pet parrots should regularly eat different fruits.
+Since oranges are among the most popular varieties, you may wonder if oranges are healthy.
+This tropical fruit contains no harmful toxins or substances to parrots.

-Oranges are good for parrots.
-All parts of an orange, including the flesh, seeds, and peel, can be eaten.
-Oranges are high in vitamins, minerals, fiber, and antioxidants.
-They can improve your parrot’s eyesight, immune system, heart, feathers, skin, and blood.
+All parts of an orange, including the flesh, seeds, and peel, can be eaten by parrots.
+Oranges are rich in vitamins, minerals, fiber, and antioxidants.
+They’re good for a parrot’s eyesight, immune system, heart, feathers, and skin.

 Can You Give Parrots Oranges?

-All parts of oranges are safe to eat.
-They do not contain any harmful toxins, compounds, or enzymes that might be dangerous.
-In fact, they are an excellent source of:
+While some foods can’t be fed to parrots, all parts of the orange are safe to eat.
+They don’t contain any harmful toxins, compounds, or enzymes that might be dangerous.
+In fact, they’re an excellent source of:

-Oranges are a tropical fruit native to Asia, but they also grow in balmy regions across the world.
-Since parrots can be found in some parts of Asia, they naturally run into these citrus plants.
+Oranges are a tropical fruit native to Asia, but they also grow in balmy regions.
+Since parrots can be found in parts of Asia, they naturally encounter these citrus plants.

-The Malay Archipelago is the most common site of oranges throughout history, with dense jungles full of parrots and other birds.
-Here, oranges, along with other citrus fruits, provide a real health boost.
+The Malay Archipelago is the most common site of oranges, with dense jungles of parrots and other birds.
+Here, oranges, along with other citrus fruits, provide a source of sustenance.

 Are Oranges Good For Parrots?

-Oranges are healthy for parrots, since they are dense in nutrients.
-These can improve your parrot’s short-term and long-term health.
+Oranges are dense in nutrients, leading to improvements in your parrot’s short-term and long-term health.

-Oranges are packed with many nutrients that keep your parrot’s heart healthy.
-For example, they’re rich in compounds known as flavonoids.
-Scientists believe that flavonoids can help:
+Oranges are rich in compounds known as flavonoids.
+Scientists believe that flavonoids: